 DARTS TERMS: A concise list of terminologies in dart games.
 You will find 100s of darts terms and definitions used by players and officials, all listed from A to Z.

-Pub darters and competition referees can all use this vocabulary of darts terminology.
+Pub darters and competition referees can all use this vocabulary of dart terminology.

 The darts glossary and common match rulings will also help spectators and sports fans.